The Mill And Möllegården

 Post mills were used in Europe as early as the 12th Century, arriving in Sweden during the 13th Century.
 They did not become common until the 1600s and were mostly found in Skåne, Småland, Uppland and Gotland.
 The advantage of post mills was that they could be built where no hydropower was available.
 The disadvantage of post mills was their somewhat limited internal dimensions, often leaving space for only one pair of grindstones.
 Later, as technology evolved, the post mill lost out to wheel mills, Hollanders and steam-driven mills.
 Of the original 1,500 or so mills in Skåne only about 117 remain, 20 of which are post mills.
 Six of these date from the 17th Century, one of them being Odarslöv.
 The life expectancy of a mill was approximately 200 years.
 Many of the mills disappeared or were dismantled for use as spare parts for other mills.
 The fact that the post mill in Östra Odarslöv has survived, and that it is also one of Skåne’s oldest, makes it a monument of cultural and historical interest.

-The renovation of the mill housing began in March 2016 and the sails will be replaced during 2017.
+The mill house was renovated in 2016 and the sails were replaced in August 2017.